microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

 This technology works like this:
 The sensor sends data via "Lora" to the gateway or to a public network.
 This way, the gateway or the public network LoRaWan are connected to the Internet via WIFI, Ethernet or 3G/4G/5G.

-Then the data will be processed and used once in the cloud.
+Then the data will be processed and used once it is in the cloud.

 Here is a summary diagram: